Alpier/kit/documentation/docs/20-core-concepts/10-routing.md

 title: Routing
 ---

+Edit.
 At the heart of SvelteKit is a _filesystem-based router_.
 The routes of your app — i.e. the URL paths that users can access — are defined by the directories in your codebase:

 - `src/routes` is the root route
 - `src/routes/about` creates an `/about` route